normal-computing/fuji-web/README.md

 - Add support for sharing workflows & knowledge with others
 - Create wikipedia-like knowledge base where users can work together to create knowledge that can improve the WebWand's performance

+## Troubleshooting

+Check out our [Troubleshooting Guide](TROUBLESHOOTING.md) for help with common problems and solutions.

 ## Contributing

 Interested in contributing to WebWand?
 We'd love your help!
 Check out our [Contribution Guide](CONTRIBUTING.md) for guidelines on how to contribute, report bugs, suggest enhancements, and more.